HARAJIT05/HARAJIT05/README.md

 - 📫 How to reach me **harajithub@gmail.com**

 ## ⚡ Fun Fact
-- ⚡ Fun fact **Wi-Fi doesn't actually stand for anything.
+- ⚡ Fun fact **Wi-Fi does not actually stand for anything.
 It was simply a catchy name invented by a marketing firm.**

 ## 🔗 Connect With Me
 <h3 align="left">Connect with me:</h3>